p0t4t0sandwich/TaterLib/README.md

 - Created a custom loader implementation, to allow for better compatibility with hybrids, Sinytra Connector, and SpongeForge
 - Added `SpongeForge` server type
-- Added Brigadier support for Sponge
+- Added Brigadier support for Sponge and Bukkit
 - Renamed `Sender` to `CommandSender`
 - Split `Server` into `SimpleServer` and `ProxyServer`